 In calculation, the base amount in the year of death is used.
 Where appropriate, what has been paid as a lump sum for disability is deducted from the lump sum in the event of death.

-The assault must be immediately reported to the local police.
+Assault must be immediately reported to the police.
 The insured shall produce evidence that a police report has been made.

 The insured shall observe normal caution, i.e. if possible avoid dangerous areas and situations and otherwise do what may reasonably be expected in order to avoid being the victim of assault.
 In the event of negligence, compensation is normally halved, unless the circumstances of the incident indicate that the negligence was very minor or had no significance for the insurance claim.
 In the event of gross negligence, the right to compensation may be lost.
 The same applies if the insured was under the influence of alcohol, sleeping pills, narcotics or other intoxicant or committed a deliberate criminal act that could lead to at least a fine under Swedish law.